cuttingsoup/react-native-firebase-local-cache/README.md

 }, this);
 ```

+You'll still need to call the off method to commit the data to the cache, whether you do this in a helper method or by calling it directly is up to you.

 ## Differences and Limitations

 There are some subtle differences between this implementation and the Firebase one that should be noted: